mukeshbasira/PJP-Assignmnets/README.md

 2. use scanner to accept the string from the end user, assuming if the user gives: GoodMorning, show the values associated for the same.

-3. When the user gives GoodBye, which is not there in the Map, ask user if he/she want to add that to the list, when pressed "Y", then ask for the synonym in the loop till user enters a empty string, and the given word and synonym to be updated in the map.
+3. When the user gives GoodBye, which is not there in the Map, ask user if he/she want to add that to the list, when pressed "1", then ask for the synonym in the loop till user enters a empty string, and the given word and synonym to be updated in the map.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~